A Friendly Disagreement between Husband and Wife

 2) non-consensual sex is rape even if she is your wife;

 2:223 Your women are a tillage for you.
 So get to your tillage whenever you like...

 3) beating your wife (verse 4:34 already quoted) for whatever reason is morally wrong;

 4) that marriage is a partnership and the husband cannot end it on a whim, by simply telling a spouse that he is divorcing her and turning her out while she has to appeal to an all-male Sharia tribunal and/or pay her husband a ransom to obtain her freedom;

 2:229 Divorce may be pronounced twice**.
 Then they (women) are to be retained in a rightful manner or released with kindness.
 And it is unlawful for you [men] to take back anything of what you have given them unless both parties fear that they cannot comply with Allah’s Bounds (by obeying His commands).
 If you fear that they cannot do that, then it is no offence if the woman ransoms herself [pays money to be set free].
 Those are the bounds set by Allah.
 Do not transgress them.
 Those who transgress the bounds set by Allah are the wrongdoers.

 5) that male heirs are not entitled to the equivalent of the share of two females;

 4:11 Allah commands you, with respect to your children, that the male shall inherit the equivalent of the share of two females.
 If there be more than two females, then they should received two-thirds of what he (the deceased father) leaves; but if there is only one female, she is entitled to one-half …

-I said to my wife that Muslim women were sadly mistaken if they believed that men, whose religion granted them owners' rights over them will willingly surrender this extraordinary power.
+I insisted that Muslim women were sadly mistaken if they believed that men, whose religion granted them owners' rights over them will willingly surrender this extraordinary power.
 There is a reason why Islam is often referred to as "the men's religion", I said.

 She said I was being obstinate and unrealistic.